Core Bus Corridor 1: Clongriffin

 However, the Dublin Cycling Campaign has identified serious issues along the route.

 Many of the junction designs are completely unsafe.
 They include “orphaned cycle lanes” with a traffic lane on either side.
 This leaves cyclists over-exposed to motor vehicles turning across a painted cycle lane, which are up to 75m long.
 This design is banned by the National Cycle Manual.
 For the larger junctions the NTA should use a design that fully segregates cyclists from traffic.
+This would require keeping cyclists left at junctions and giving them their own traffic lights separate from traffic.

 On roads like the Malahide road, the NTA’s National Cycle Manual requires a buffer space between the cycle track and the road, normally a grass verge.
 This increases safety and comfort levels for cyclists.